 The independently funded and operated Starship is also advantageous to the Near Eastside as a nighttime safe space where restrooms and feminine hygiene products are made available to people who need them.
 In the absence of other public shelter in the area, this is especially important for neighborhood safety, particularly for women experiencing gender-based harassment.
 Through the services and activities made available by the Starship collective in the absence of an established business, the former empty storefront has been transformed to enhance neighbor engagement and wellbeing on the blocks surrounding the intersection of 10th and Rural Streets by providing activities and resources that keep people out of harm’s way while creating an atmosphere of trust and care.

 In spite of the Starship’s characteristically safe and inviting environment, there is occasionally tension in the space’s immediate vicinity because of disputes over whether illicit substance use and homelessness among some Near Eastside neighbors are criminal or epidemic in nature.
 In order to address that dispute, people from communities and institutions across the Near Eastside have organized and participated in a series of discussions.
 One of the most noteworthy forums on public safety, the Safe IndyEast committee, convenes neighbors, community leaders, health professionals, and police officers at the John Boner Neighborhood Centers to develop a progressive approach to addressing violent and nonviolent disruptions to public health and safety.
+As part of these discussions, it was suggested that more resources would be made for people in the area living with substance abuse issues.
+For example, recovering drug addicts would be able to access a 14 panel drug test to monitor the progress of their sobriety.
+Drug tests are widely used as part of the rehabilitation process to prevent relapses and therefore it was agreed that this matter would be looked into further.
 A related initiative, Indy Art Peace, is a joint effort between the Arts Council of Indianapolis and Near East Area Renewal (NEAR) that has commissioned four artists, community members, and police officers, each, from the Near Eastside to collaborate over the course of 18 months to facilitate public art projects that improve public safety along the Rural and 10th Street corridors.

 Another issue is the lingering question of how long the Starship will be useful as a safe space and center for public art and community-building on the Near Eastside.
 Weather and the physical integrity of the Starship will determine the duration of the space’s usefulness, since winter is approaching and the building has not received attention from anyone who would been able to maintain it.